 Hello!!
 Thanks again for taking the time to consider Great Strides as a charitable donation of money and/or time.
 The walk is coming up on May 18th at 9am in Lexington (Legends Field/Whitaker Bank Ballpark) and we will be there again this year to raise money for our Laynee and all the other CF patients who are still fighting for a Cure Found.
 Below is some of the general information about CF and the walk but I wanted to give you an update on our girl and our CF year.

-This year the CF Foundation tackled March on the Hill and Leanna and I were privileged to attend and advocate for CF patients.
+Once again Leanna and I were privileged to attend and advocate for CF patients at March on the Hill in Washington DC.
 This was a great March on the Hill and we received encouraging responses to ensure access to adequate and affordable care.
+In fact Congressman Comer, our representative, joined the bipartisan CF Caucus as the second representative of Kentucky to join.
 Anyone can be an advocate on the state or national level.
 If anyone would like to know more about the March on the Hill or the Teen Advocacy Day in the summer just contact me and we will get you on your way.

 Our girl is a trooper and never complains about all this medical treatment but I can tell you it is no fun for anyone.
 And our Laynee is a lot healthier than many kids with CF so we consider ourselves lucky in that respect.
 Some of the parents I met at March on the Hill in Washington, DC have CF kids with medical bills in excess of $30,000.00 per month.
 All money raised by Great Strides goes directly to research for medications that may eliminate the need for patients to take multiple medicines each day and instead just take one.